ISO 35001 Biorisk Management: A Comprehensive Approach for Laboratories and Research Facilities

 Operational Controls

 Operational controls form the core of biorisk management under ISO 35001.
 Engineering controls include primary barriers like biosafety cabinets, secondary barriers such as HVAC systems and facility design, and specialized equipment for handling hazardous materials.
 Administrative controls encompass standard operating procedures, access restrictions, and work practices that minimize exposure risks.
-Personal protective equipment (PPE) must be appropriate for the risk level, ranging from basic lab coats and gloves to full positive-pressure suits for high-containment work.
+Personal protective equipment (PPE) must be appropriate for the risk level and potential exposure, ranging from basic lab coats and gloves to full positive-pressure suits for high-containment work.
 The standard specifies containment levels (BSL-1 through BSL-4) with increasing requirements for facility design, equipment, and procedures.
 Equipment must be properly maintained and validated, with regular certification of biosafety cabinets and other critical systems.
 All controls must be documented, and personnel trained in their proper use.
 The standard emphasizes a hierarchy of controls, prioritizing engineering solutions over administrative measures and PPE.

 Incident Management